lesterchan/wp-email/README.md

 * Icons courtesy of [FamFamFam](http://www.famfamfam.com/).

 ### Donations
-I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks as my school allowance, I will really appericiate it.
+I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks as my school allowance, I will really appreciate it.
 If not feel free to use it without any obligations.
-Thank You.
-My Paypal account is lesterchan@gmail.com.

 ## Installation